When you go no contact with a narcissist.

-1. Ignoring and blocking for a few days in the hopes they’ll see your point of view and take on board your thoughts and feelings, in the hope that they have a personality transplant and genuinely love and care for you, they have a disorder, it’s who they are, it did not start with you, it will not end with you, when they are repeatedly cruel, hurtful and destructive, then play nice, they play nice because they want something from you, not because they have changed, those mistakes they keep making is who they are, they don’t want to nor will they change, real change is changed behaviour which they can not do on a permanent basis as they don’t believe they are the problem, as they are lacking in those cognitive reflection skills.
+1. Ignoring and blocking for a few days in the hopes they’ll see your point of view and take on board your thoughts and feelings, in the hope that they have a personality transplant and genuinely love and care for you.
+They have a disorder.
+It’s who they are.
+It did not start with you.
+It will not end with you.
+When they are repeatedly cruel, hurtful and destructive, then play nice.
+They play nice because they want something from you, not because they have changed.
+Those mistakes they keep making are who they are.
+They don’t want to, nor will they change.
+Real change is changed behaviour which they can not do permanently as they don’t believe they are the problem, as they are lacking in those cognitive reflection skills.

-2. leaving it open for them to contact you, and you just decide if you want to react or not, you need to block and delete of everything.
+2. leaving it open for them to contact you, and you just decide if you want to react or not.
+You need to block and delete everything.

-4. giving their friends or family information about you, or what’s happening, in the hope they’ll talk sense to the narcissist, even if they believed you over them, they would not be able to talk sense into a narcissist.
+4. giving their friends or family information about you or what’s happening, hoping they’ll talk sense to the narcissist.
+Even if they believed you over them, they would not be able to talk sense into a narcissist.

 Games they might try after no contact.

-So some ways they might try to suck you back into what seems like their never-ending games, yet these games can end with you, when you stop playing and start living for you, and why no contact is vital.
+Some ways, a narcissist might try to suck you back into what seems like their never-ending games, yet these games can end with you when you stop playing and start living for yourself, and why no contact is vital.

 When a narcissist wants you back or wants revenge, they will throw all they can at you.
-You’ve gone into your new life wise and strong you no longer want them, you know you need to heal from trauma bonding, CPTSD, anxiety and you’re working so hard to do so, then come the messages, even when blocked some find a way.
+You’ve gone into your new life wise and strong you no longer want them.
+You know you need to heal from trauma bonding, CPTSD, anxiety, and you’re working so hard to do so.
+Then come to the messages.
+Even when blocked, some narcissist still find a way to contact you.

-If you’ve broken up before and tried to stay free you might notice they have a pattern of tantrums they go around, the more you go no contact and don’t respond, the more some will escalate, once they have tried them all the might circle back to the start.
+If you’ve broken up before and tried to stay free, you might notice they have a pattern of tantrums they go around.
+The more you go no contact and don’t respond, the more some will escalate.
+Once they have tried them all, they might circle back to the start.

 Some are lazy and will leave you alone for the most part, and some will have plenty of other sources and just go all out to hurt you.
 It all depends on the narcissist you were tangled up with.

-Some will play the waiting game, as most often throughout the relationship, the narcissist will have manipulated through the silent treatment.
-As they feel entitled and above all others, they will have learned that you are the one to give in, reach out and fix things, so most will wait it out, they do hate being ignored though, so if they’ve not got someone else feeding them attention, they might try these sooner rather than later, some can be years down the line.
+Some will play the waiting game, as most often, throughout the relationship, the narcissist will have manipulated you through the silent treatment.
+As they feel entitled and above all others, they will have learned that you are the one to give in, reach out and fix things, so most will wait it out.
+Narcissists do hate being ignored, though, so if they’ve not got someone else feeding them attention, they might try these sooner rather than later.
+Some can be years down the line.

-A narcissist feeds of attention, excitement, drama and control,
+A narcissist feeds on attention, excitement, drama and control,

 Ways they get to you.

 2. Announce they ended the relationship.
-You will have most likely spit up a few times in the past, if this time was your choice to end it, you might notice that the narcissist is telling people it was them to leave you and how crazy you are.
-Facebook status changing, people telling you things they are saying, and it can hurt, yet more lies.
+You will have most likely spit up a few times in the past.
+If this time was your choice to end it, you might notice that the narcissist is telling people it was them to leave you and how crazy you are.
+Facebook status is changing, people telling you things they are saying, and it can hurt, yet more lies.
 Your abandonment issues might kick in.

 3. The emergency.
-They might come to you with an emergency again, pulling your empathy of wanting to help people, they might claim to have an illness knowing you’ll want to help and feel bad for not doing so.
+They might come to you with a crisis again, pulling your empathy of wanting to help people.
+They might claim to have an illness, knowing you’ll want to help and feel bad for not doing so.

-4. Abuse by proxy, damaging property, smearing your name, having flying monkeys or enablers come at you, dragging you through the court.
-Changing passwords on your social media.
-Hurting those you love, threats, financial abuse again through courts or stealing from you, stalking you, hurting you and trying to destroy you any way they can.
+4. Abuse by proxy, damage property, smearing your name, having flying monkeys or enablers come at you, dragging you through the court, changing passwords on your social media, hurting those you love, threats, financial abuse again through courts or stealing from you, stalking you, hurting you and trying to destroy you any way they can.
 They want to punish you for walking free.
-Also, as the project and believe in their reality that what they did to you, you did to them they want revenge.
+Also, as they project and believe in their reality that what they did to you, you did to them, they want revenge.
 If you’ve had to take the children no contact because they are not safe around the narcissist, the narcissist will blame you to all others, and if you do not let them pick children up when it suits and ignore children when it suits, they will blame you as to why they don’t have them.
-They are never accountable or responsible, to them the faults within themselves and their lives are always someone else fault.
-They want your attention, and a lot enjoy the court system as they can be the star of the show and remind themselves that they still exist to you.
+They are never accountable or responsible.
+To them, the faults within themselves and their lives are always someone else fault.
+They want your attention and a lot enjoy the court system as they can be the star of the show and remind themselves that they still exist to you.

 6. Leaving belongings behind or keeping yours as a way of staying in touch with you.